felipe-s-nascimento/Library-Konker/README.md

   //Function to connect your account konker device.connect_account("your email account konker","your password account");

-  //Function to create device on platform device.create("define your device id","define your device name");
+  //Function to create device on the platform and establish connection device.create("define your device id","define your device name");

 }